-This is the second of a two-course sequence that covers medical management and medical imaging of musculoskeletal-related pathologies or conditions affecting the cervical and thoracic spine, temporomandibular joint and the upper extremities.
+PHYTH 739 Musculoskeletal Medical Management and Imaging II (1.5 units) This is the second of a two-course sequence that covers medical management and medical imaging of musculoskeletal-related pathologies or conditions affecting the cervical and thoracic spine, temporomandibular joint and the upper extremities.
 This course will cover basic concepts of medical imaging, routine and special views of the cervical and thoracic spine, temporomandibular joint and the upper extremities, and selection of most appropriate imaging modality given a particular patient/client presentation.
-This course will also cover clinical signs and symptoms, etiology, incidence, prevalence, and basic medical management for common musculoskeletal pathologies of the cervical and thoracic spine, temporomandibular joint, shoulder, elbow, wrist and hand.
+This course will also cover clinical signs and symptoms, etiology, incidence, prevalence and basic medical management for common musculoskeletal pathologies of the cervical and thoracic spine, temporomandibular joint, shoulder, elbow, wrist and hand.
 The intent of this course is to provide the foundations for understanding the physical therapy patient/client management of these conditions.
 Prerequisite: PHYTH 738.
-(0.75 hours lecture, 2.25 hours lab)
+(1.25 hours lecture, 0.25 hours lab)

-PHYTH 741 PROFESSIONAL ISSUES I

-This course covers the professional, legal, and ethical foundations of physical therapy practice, including an historic perspective on the development of the profession and current and future trends in practice.
+PHYTH 741 Professional Issues I (1 unit) This course covers the professional, legal, and ethical foundations of physical therapy practice, including a historic perspective on the development of the profession and current and future trends in practice.
 (1 hour seminar)